Guide

 A flight tracker display - or aircraft tracking display - shows live aircraft data on a screen.
 Aircraft broadcast ADS-B signals with their position, altitude, speed, and identity.
 Ground receivers and global networks collect this data, and tracking platforms aggregate it so aircraft appear on maps and displays in real time.

 Many tracking platforms work this way.
-For example, services like Flightradar24 aggregate signals from thousands of receivers worldwide to show aircraft positions, altitude, and routes on live maps.
+Services like Flightradar24 aggregate signals from thousands of receivers worldwide to show aircraft positions, altitude, and routes on live maps.
 A flight tracker display can be as simple as that map on your phone, or a dedicated aviation desk display built to sit on your shelf.

 How flight tracking works

 Understanding how planes appear on a live flight display helps you choose the right setup.
-Here’s the technical picture.
+Here is the technical picture.

 ADS-B signals